geoffreybennett/fcp-support/README.md

 FCP support in Linux consists of several components that work together:

 1. **Kernel Driver** ([linux-fcp](https://github.com/geoffreybennett/linux-fcp))
-   - Allows `fcp-server` to communicate with the device
+   - Allows `fcp-server` to communicate with the device — install this first (not necessary if your kernel version is 6.14 or later)

 2. **User-space Server** (this repo: `fcp-server`)
    - Communicates with the device via the kernel driver